oamg/leapp/docs/source/debugging.md

 3. To get access to the common binaries change `PATH` accordingly.
 Setting `PATH="$PATH:$PATH:/sysroot/bin:/sysroot/sbin:/sysroot/usr/bin"` should do the trick.
+If `/sysroot` is not mounted at the time you may need to mount it manually, e.g. with `systemctl start sysroot.mount`.

-4. If the binaries are complaining about missing shared libraries, try changing root to /sysroot: `chroot /sysroot`
+4. If the binaries are complaining about missing shared libraries, you could either set `LD_LIBRARY_PATH` variable to `LD_LIBRARY_PATH=/lib64:/sysroot/lib64` or change root to /sysroot: `chroot /sysroot`

 5. [TBD] Put info how to collect the logs